noi-techpark/it.bz.opendatahub.sparql/data/test/README.md

-# PostgreSQL Docker image for Open Data Hub
+# PostgreSQL Docker test image for Tourism ODH

 Contains the Open Data fragment of the tourism dataset of the Open Data Hub.
+This Docker image is published [on Docker Hub](https://hub.docker.com/r/ontopicvkg/odh-tourism-db).

+Note this image is intended to be used for development and tests purposes, on your local machine.
+It does not contain up-to-date data.

 ## How to start manually